Vought F7U Cutlass: Design

-Flight characteristics

-The Cutlass would gyrate after a stall.
-When Lt.
-Morrey Loso found himself tumbling about in the cockpit in his tumbling aircraft after a stall, he found that when he let go of the control stick to reach with both hands for the ejection handle, the Cutlass self-corrected.
-This meant that normal recovery procedures did not apply to the Cutlass and the result was later confirmed in wind-tunnel testing.
+The initial models of the Cutlass were powered by a pair of Westinghouse J34 turbojet engines; these were widely considered to be underpowered and several pilots disparagingly claimed that they "put out less heat than Westinghouse's toasters."
+The J34 produced considerably less power than had been originally projected by Westinghouse, yet it was the only engine that could fit the airframe of the Cutlass without extensive reworking.
+Later production aircraft were provisioned with the more powerful Westinghouse J46 engine.
+The F7U-3M model was the first aircraft in US Navy service to be capable of firing the AAM-N-2 Sparrow I air-to-air missile.
+While it had been intended to equip the Cutlass with radar, such apparatus would be excluded due to weight constraints.

 Operational history

-Three prototypes were ordered in 1946, with the first example flying on 29 September 1948, piloted by Vought's chief test pilot, J. Robert Baker.
-The maiden flight took place from Naval Air Station Patuxent River in Maryland, and was not without its problems.
-During testing one of the prototypes reached a maximum speed of 625 mph (1,058 km/h).

-Production orders were placed for the F7U-1 in a specification very close to the prototypes, and further developed F7U-2 and F7U-3 versions with more powerful engines.
-Because of development problems with the powerplant, however, the F7U-2 would never be built, while the F7U-3 would incorporate many refinements suggested by tests of the -1.
-The first 16 F7U-3s had non-afterburning Allison J35-A-29 engines.
-The -3, with its Westinghouse J46-WE-8B turbojets, would eventually become the definitive production version, with 288 aircraft equipping 13 U.S. Navy squadrons.
-Further development stopped once the Vought F8U Crusader flew.
+Production orders were placed for the F7U-1 under a specification that remained relatively close to that of the prototypes, and further developed F7U-2 and F7U-3 versions with more powerful engines.
+Because of development problems with the powerplant, however, the F7U-2 would never be built, while the F7U-3 would incorporate many refinements that came out of flight tests of the -1.
+The first 16 F7U-3s were powered by non-afterburning Allison J35-A-29 engines.
+The -3, with its Westinghouse J46-WE-8B turbojets, would eventually become the definitive production version, a total of 288 aircraft equipping 13 U.S. Navy squadrons.
+Further development of the type came to an end shortly after flight testing of the more capable Vought F8U Crusader commenced.

 The F7U's performance suffered due to a lack of sufficient engine thrust; consequently, its carrier landing and take-off performance was notoriously poor.
 The J35 was known to flame out in rain, a very serious fault.
 The first fleet squadron to receive F7Us was Fighter Squadron 81 (VF-81) in April 1954.
 Few squadrons made deployments with the type, and most "beached" them ashore during part of the cruise owing to operating difficulties.
 Those units known to have taken the type to sea were: